rkarpeles/brotenfamily/wp-content/themes/adapt-child/dev_notes/task-list.md

 - style individual bookshelf pages (DONE)
 - style main Bookshelf page  (DONE)
 - fix book size and text on homepage (for bookshelf) (DONE)
+- figure out how to transfer videos from the old blog (DONE - manually)